Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

 \subsection{Particle clustering}

-For the double gyre and Bickley jet we show the final positions of all particles, first for ligher-than-fluid and then for heavier-than-fluid particles.
-We omit clustering plots for the Faraday flow as they do not provide significant additional insight, but they can easily be generated using the accompanying code.
-Finally, for all three flow fields, we state the relative average difference in the final position of particles computed with and without BHT
+\revb{For all three flow fields,} we show the final positions of all particles that have not left the region $M$ they were initialized in, first for lighter-than-fluid and then for heavier-than-fluid particles. \revb{Moreover}, we state the relative average difference in the final position of particles computed with and without BHT

 in Table~\ref{tab:diff}.
-Here, $N$ is the number of particles, $x_i(t_{\text{end}})$ the final position of a particle computed with the full MRE and $x_i^{\text{nobht}}(t_{\text{end}})$ the final position of the same particle computed without BHT.
+Here, $N$ is the number of particles, $\bm{x}_i^{\text{History}}(t_{\text{end}})$ the final position of a particle computed with the full MRE and $\bm{x}_i^{\text{Stokes}}(t_{\text{end}})$ the final position of the same particle computed without BHT.

 The average relative difference in final positions computed with and without BHT for the double gyre and Bickley jet with $S=0.1$ are less than 10\% with standard deviations of similar order.
-However, for the more turbulent Faraday flow that contains flow structures spanning a large range scales, even for $S=0.1$ we see a significant effect from the BHT.
-This can likely be explained by the turbulent characteristics of the Faraday flow which, due to its turbulence in space and the large fluctuations in time, has more separatrices where nearby particles get caught up in very different fates.
+However, for the more turbulent Faraday flow that contains flow structures spanning a large range of scales, even for $S=0.1$ we see a significant effect from the BHT.
+This can likely be explained by the chaotic characteristics of the Faraday flow which, due to its turbulence in space and the large fluctuations in time, leads to a fairly dense tangle of Lagrangian coherent structures, where nearby particles get caught up in very different fates.
 Further, the lowest spatial scale in the Faraday flow, half the Faraday wavelength $\lambda_f /2 \approx 5 mm$ is smaller when compared to the simulated particle sizes.
-For instance calculating the size of the simulated particle for $S = 0.1$ via
+For instance calculating the size of the simulated particle \revb{for $S = 0.1, 1, 3$} via